Trabant: Full production

 The original Trabant, introduced in 1958, was the P 50.
 Trabant's base model, it shared a large number of interchangeable parts with the latest 1.1s.
-The 500 cc, 17 PS P50 evolved into a 20 PS version with a fully synchronized gearbox in 1960, and received a 23 PS, 594 cc engine in 1962 as the P 60.
+The 500 cc, 17 PS P50 evolved into a 20 PS version with a fully synchronised gearbox in 1960, and received a 23 PS, 594 cc engine in 1962 as the P 60.

 The updated P601 was introduced in 1964.
 It was essentially a facelift of the P 60, with a different front fascia, bonnet, roof and rear and the original P50 underpinnings.
 The model remained nearly unchanged until the end of its production except for the addition of 12V electricity, rear coil springs and an updated dashboard for later models.

 The Trabant's designers expected production to extend until 1967 at the latest, and East German designers and engineers created a series of more-sophisticated prototypes intended to replace the P601; several are displayed at the Dresden Transport Museum.
 Each proposal for a new model was rejected by the East German government due to shortages of the raw materials required in larger quantities for the more-advanced designs.
 As a result, the Trabant remained largely unchanged for more than a quarter-century.
 Also unchanged was its production method, which was extremely labour-intensive.

-Production started from 34,000 p.a. in 1964, reached 100,000 p.a. in 1973, to a high of 150,000 in 1989.
+Production started from 34,000 per year in 1964, reached 100,000 in 1973, and was up to a high of 150,000 in 1989.